aaronmbos/personal-site/_posts/64_ffmpeg-command-anatomy.md

 ### Global Options

 The next group of options to cover are the **optional** `global_options`.
 The global options are meant to be applied to the command as a whole, rather than targeting specific streams or input/output files.
 For this reason global options can only be included in a command once.
 The global options should be the first set of options included in the command before defining any input/output files and options.
-I won't define a comprehensive list of all the global command options available, but I think a great example of a global option is `-filter_complex`, which defines a complex filter graph (we'll touch on this briefly in a later section) that is applied globally to all streams/files that it is intended to process.
+I won't define a comprehensive list of all the global command options available, but I think a great example of a global option is `-y`, which indicates that output files should automatically overwrite existing files if they exist.

 If you'd like to see more examples of global command options head over to the [documentation](https://ffmpeg.org/ffmpeg-all.html) and search for "(global)".
 The search results should include most global options as they are denoted with "(global)" in their definitions.
 Now we'll move on to the input file and its options.

 ### Input Options

 As I mentioned before, FFmpeg accepts **one or more** input files as part of a command.
 The input file is denoted with the `-i` flag.
+It is best to include all input files immediately after global options before any output options or files are included.

 ```shell
 ffmpeg -i input.mp4 -r 30 output.mp4